China closes more than 13,000 websites in past three years

 “These moves have a powerful deterrent effect,” Wang Shengjun, vice chairman of parliament’s standing committee, told legislators, according to Xinhua.

-Authorities including the Cyberspace Administration of China have summoned more than 2,200 websites operators for talks during the same period, he said.
+Authorities including the Cyberspace Administration of China have called more than 2,200 websites operators for talks during the same period, he said.
+In addition, operators have closed nearly 10 million internet accounts for violating service protocol, while information on terrorism and pornography has been removed.

-Separately, Xinhua said that over the past five years, more than 10 million people who refused to register using their real names had internet or other telecoms accounts suspended.

 China ushered in a tough cyber security law in June, following years of fierce debate around the controversial legislation that many foreign business groups fear will hit their ability to operate in the country.

-China maintains a strict censorship regime, banning access to many foreign news outlets, search engines and social media including Google (GOOGL.O) and Facebook (FB.O).
+China maintains a strict censorship regime, banning access to many foreign news outlets, search engines and social media including Google and Facebook.
+(Reporting by Ben Blanchard; Editing by Robert Birsel)